 - The Blue Ridge Parkway’s Folk Art Center, run by the Southern Highland Craft Guild, holds live demonstrations and sells fine crafts made by local artisans.

-- Rattlesnake Lodge Trail, a moderate hike five minutes from the Sourwood Inn, is part of the Mountains to Sea Trail and leads to the ruins of the lodge.
+- Rattlesnake Lodge Trail, at mile marker 374.4 on the Blue Ridge Parkway is a moderate hike that is five minutes from the Sourwood Inn.
+It is part of the Mountains to Sea Trail and leads to the ruins of the lodge.

 - Craggy Gardens, at mile marker 364 on the Blue Ridge Parkway, is a favorite with locals and visitors alike for its trails and views.
 Bring a picnic!